oat-sa/bundle-lti1p3/doc/service/platform.md

 ```

 **Notes**:
+- a `HTTP 400` response is returned if the requested scopes are not configured, or invalid
-- a `HTTP 401` response if the client assertion cannot match a registered tool.
+- a `HTTP 401` response is returned if the client assertion cannot match a registered tool
 - to automate (and cache) authentication grants from the tools side, a [ServiceClient](https://github.com/oat-sa/lib-lti1p3-core/blob/master/src/Service/Client/ServiceClient.php) is ready to use for your LTI service calls as explained [here](tool.md)

 ## Protecting platform service endpoints